niikhilchauhann/ScanMe/README.md

 ## UI/UX Design
-Below are the images showcasing the UI/UX design of SpeciFit:
+Below are the images showcasing the UI/UX design of ScanMe:

 <table>
   <tr>